-These interviews take place from the middle of Term Three or when the application is received.
-Parents and the prospective student will attend an interview with the Principal or relevant personnel and following this meeting a letter will be sent to you accepting or declining the enrolment.
+These meetings take place in Term Three or when the application is received.
+Parents and the prospective student will attend an interview with the Principal or relevant personnel and following this meeting a letter will be sent to you confirming your enrolment.

-Parents/caregivers should complete the enrolment application forms (which are also available from the school office).
+If you wish to download the enrolment forms and email us (firstname.lastname@example.org) the forms are below.
 Please provide as much information as possible, and parents need to attach:

 • a copy of their child’s most recent school report;